pldiiw/1arc/doc/chip-8.md

  * `FX29` - Set register `I` to the memory address of the sprite data corresponding to the hexadecimal digit stored in register `VX`.

+### Specific to our implementation

+ * `FFFF` - Does nothing, just goes to the next instruction.
+Can be sometimes useful, like when padding blocks of instructions.

 ## Resources

 Mastering CHIP-8 by Matthew Mikolay: http://mattmik.com/files/chip8/mastering/chip8.html